veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To see sample scenarios for each kind of access control, go to [Sample use case scenarios](#use-case-scenarios).

 ### Admin roles
-Customers can assign different admin roles depending on how much power they want to assign to somebody.
+Customers can assign different admin roles depending on how many permissions they want to grant.
--   **User Admin** - A User Admin can add, approve, and remove users in a tenant.
+-   **User Admin** - A User Admin can add, approve, and remove users within a tenant.

 -   **Group Admin** - A Group Admin can add or remove users from a group they administer within a tenant.

--   **Application Admin** - A User Admin can view, add, and delete liceses to applications.
+-   **Application Admin** - An Application Admin can view, add, and delete liceses for users and groups to the application.
+They can also change setting for the application such as automatic license assignment.

 ## VTM terminology and tips